An epicurean adventure to: India

 Do the prep

-- Dice the chicken breasts into bite-sized pieces.
+- Dice the chicken breasts/thighs into bite-sized pieces.

-- Grate the ginger and mince/crush the garlic.
+- Grate the ginger and mince the garlic cloves (if you're not using pastes)

-- In a small bowl, add the half teaspoon cornflour to the cream and whisk to combine.
-Set aside, we will only use this at the end.
+- In a small bowl, combine a teaspoon of cornflour with the cream and whisk until smooth.
+Set aside, this mixture will be used towards the end.6 tablespoons double cream, 1 teaspoon cornflour

 Assembling the Pasanda

-- Scatter over the almond flakes and bake for a further 15 minutes.
+- Scatter the almond flakes over the top and bake for an additional 15 minutes.3 tablespoons flaked almonds

 Please keep in mind that the nutritional information provided below is calculated by a third party and we cannot guarantee the accuracy.
 We try our best to give you the most accurate information, but we do not take responsibility for errors that may be present.
 Also, the nutritional value of the recipe may change depending on the exact brands and products used.
 We recommend that you consult with a qualified healthcare professional or registered dietitian for personalised advice on your dietary needs.